BUCANL/Batch-Context/README.md

 This package includes the following external tools from the Matlab File Share:
 Property grid using JIDE implementation, by Levente Hunyadi

-System applications that work well with the Context plugin include Meld 1.7 (or later), sshfs, and rsync.

 Copyright (C) 2017 James Desjardins